elcriz/ADHDo/README.md

 # ADHDO - Full-Stack Todo Application

-A modern, responsive todo application built for neurodivergent human beings w5. **Search todos** by clicking the search icon and typing (minimum 2 characters)
+A modern, responsive todo application built for neurodivergent human beings with React, TypeScript, Node.js, and MongoDB.
-6. **Toggle completion** by checking/unchecking the checkbox
-7. **Edit todos** by clicking the "Edit" button
-8. **Delete todos** by clicking the "Delete" button (includes all children)
-9. **Bulk delete completed** by clicking "Delete All Completed" on the Completed tab
-10. **Switch tabs** between "Open" and "Completed" todoseact, TypeScript, Node.js, and MongoDB.
 Features hierarchical todos, user authentication, and mobile-optimized design.

 This application is the result of experimenting with Agent mode in VS Code.